openshift/enhancements/enhancements/hypershift/networking/networking.md

 ```

 #### konnectivity-socks5-proxy

-Konnectivity, at its core, is just a socks5 proxy.
-HyperShift has [a binary](https://github.com/openshift/hypershift/tree/main/konnectivity-socks5-proxy) that can be used as a sidecar that provides the main workload to access the guest service network over as the KAS does (KAS has this proxy built in and is configured with the EgressSelectorConfiguration).
-Workload is configured to use the proxy with envvars GRPC_PROXY, HTTPS_PROXY, NO_PROXY, etc.
+For components that do not natively support Konnectivity, Hypershift has a [sidecar](https://github.com/openshift/hypershift/tree/main/konnectivity-socks5-proxy)
+that provides a socks5 proxy that can be used by configuring the `HTTP{,S}_PROXY` and `NO_PROXY` env vars.
+The sidecar
+* Authenticates to Konnectivity
+* Does DNS resolving of guest cluster services
+* Excempts cloud provider traffic from going through Konnectivity, in order to support management clusters that have a proxy setup, as the components themselves
+  already have the sidecar as target in their proxy environment variables

+Despite being a socks5 proxy, the sidecar only supports TCP and not UDP, as it routes over Konnectivity through http connect.
+It is a socks5 proxy to allow
+supporting DNS resolving, which is not supported by http connect or Konnectivity itself.

 Current components that use this are :
 - OLM packageserver.
 - OLM operator.
 - openshift-apiserver.
+- oauth-server

 ### Guest pod service access to KAS
 Pods regularly use `kubernetes.default.svc` to contact the KAS.
 However, the KAS does not exist on the guest pod service network.